-With Bitty Data Logger you can capture and chart accelerometer, magnetometer and temperature data from your micro:bit over Bluetooth.
-You can also export captured data for analysis in a spreadsheet or other application.
+With bitty data logger you can capture and chart accelerometer, magnetometer and temperature data from your micro:bit's internal sensors over Bluetooth.
+You can also capture and chart data from external, analogue devices connected to your micro:bit's pins.
+After capturing data, you can export it for analysis in a spreadsheet or other application.

 After capturing data, you can upload it to the internet and then download the data to a desktop computer for analysis in, for example, a spreadsheet.
 Perfect for school projects!

 The associated micro:bit coding tutorial will teach you how to send sensor data from your micro:bit to Bitty Data Logger running on a smartphone or tablet over Bluetooth.

 Accelermeters measure *acceleration* and express this as three values which we refer to as X, Y and Z. These values are "vectors" meaning they express both a magnitude (amount) and direction.
 In the case of the BBC micro:bit, with the micro:bit held flat with its LED display facing upwards and the edge connector facing toward you, the X value measures the amount of acceleration to the left and right of you.
 Y measures the acceleration in the direction away from you or back towards you whilst Z measures acceleration up or down.
 So X and Y describe acceleration in the two horizontal planes whereas Z measures acceleration in the vertical plane.
 Perhaps a picture would help :-)

 The micro:bit uses values which are in multiples of one "milli-g" i.e. one thousandth of the acceleration due to gravity.
 Bitty Data Logger scales the values up to be relative to g itself.

 Magnetometer data is available over Bluetooth from the micro:bit in two forms.